-manner of neutral arbitrator's appointment early management conference availability of expedited procedures award within 15 days of hearing claimant's ability to have respondent pay cost of neutral arbitrator the system's rules overall hearing within 18 months availability of complex/extraordinary procedures other (please describe): Plea se comment: 5.
-Based on my experience in this case, I found or improvement .
-(Check all that apply): that the following characteristics of the system need change manner of neutral arbitrator's appointment early management conference availability of expedited procedures award within 15 days of hearing claimant's ability to have respondent pay cost of neutral arbitrator the system's rules overall hearing within 18 months availability of complex/extraordinary procedures other (please describe): Plea se comment: 6.
-Have you had experience with a similar case If yes, what was your role?
-If yes, was your experience in this system wit better worse about th th this case: Plea se comment: 7.
-Please give us any suggestions you may have for improving the communications with our office.
-8. Please set forth any suggestions for improving g the system administered by this office.
-9. Please set forth any suggestions for improven nent or change in the rules.
+earl ava awa hea clai Inter of neutral arbitrator's appointment y management conference Itel system's rules overall Itel syste Please co omment: 5.
+E ased on my experience in this case, I found that the following characteristics of the system need hange or improvement.
+(Check all that apply): earl ava Iner of neutral arbitrator's appointment y management conferencethe system's rules overall hearing within 18 monthsIability of expedited procedures rd w/in 15 business days of closure of ring clai mant's ability to have respondent cost of neutral arbitrator Please co omment: It ave you had experience with a similar case in Superior Court?
+Yes No Yes, what was your role?
+Yes, was your experience in this system with this case: better worse about the same?
+Please co omment: 7.
+P lease offer your suggestions for improving the communications with our office.
+8. P lease offer your suggestions for how this office can improve the system.
+9. P lease offer your suggestions for improvement or change in the Rules .

-NA Questionnaire / Count by Disposition - 2008 Responses
+Questionnaire Count by Disposition